 The functional currency of the Company's foreign subsidiaries is the local currency.
 All assets and liabilities are translated at the current exchange rate as of the end of the period, and revenues and expenses are translated at average exchange rates in effect during the period.
-The gain or loss resulting from the process of translating foreign currency financial statements into U.S. dollars is reflected as foreign currency cumulative translation adjustment and reported as a component of accumulated other comprehensive loss.
+The gain or loss resulting from the process of translating foreign currency financial statements into U.S. dollars is reflected as foreign currency cumulative translation adjustment and reported as a component of Accumulated other comprehensive income.

-The Company recorded foreign currency transaction gains of \$0.8 million in the year ended December 31, 2014, and losses of \$0.1 million, and \$0.7 million for the years ended December 31, 2013 and 2012, respectively.
-The gains and losses are the result of transactions denominated in currencies other than the functional currency of the Company's foreign subsidiaries.
+The Company incurred foreign currency transaction losses of \$0.1 million, \$0.7 million, and \$0.4 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+The losses are the result of transactions denominated in currencies other than the functional currency of the Company's foreign subsidiaries.